MattPickard/Project_Portfolio/Memior RAG Project/README.md

 For evaluation, I created a test set of 20 queries spread evenly across the 10 chapters of the memoir.
 A correct answer was defined as a response that matched the ground truth answer.

 ### Question 10
 Interestingly, all four pipelines failed to answer question 10, which was a seemingly simple query: "Who was his first-born?"
 This query is an example a user prompting with an unspecific pronoun, an issue I aimed to address through query rewriting.
 However, the content and layout of section one poses a major challenge for queries asking about familial relationships.
-The first section of the memoir is an in-depth family genealogy which contains many examples of family relationships.
-So when the retrieval process attempts to find sementically similar chunks of text to "first-born", it was flooded with the many examples of family relationships in the genealogy section.
-To add difficulty to the retrieval process of such queries, the geneology's format relies heavily on diagrams of family trees, which are not semantically seachable.
+The first section of the memoir is an in-depth family genealogy which exclusively contains and breaks down family relationships.
+So when the retrieval process attempts to find sementically similar chunks of text to "first-born", it was flooded with the many examples of family relationships in the genealogy section, confusing it.
+To add difficulty to the retrieval process of such queries, the geneology section's formatting relies heavily on diagrams of family trees, which are not semantically seachable.

 ### Solving Question 10
 A straightforward solution to this problem would be to implement a process that transforms the family tree diagrams into text format.
 This text would be semantically searchable and comprehensible to the model, allowing for more effective retrieval of information.